Gleejr/Configure-ad/README.md

 <p>
 <img width="472" alt="Screen Shot 2023-11-10 at 10 36 08 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/b13cb4bd-a23c-4813-8224-0aba2b71aeeb">
 </p>

+<h3>Create a alot of additional users and attempt to log into client-1 with one of the users</h3>

 <p>
 40. Switch back to the 1st virtual machine (DC-1), open up windows powershell ISE, and run it as an administrator.